msysbio/microbetag/docs/tutorials_otf/abd_only.md

-After a few minutes (based on your data and the steps you have asked for) a *microbetag-*annotated network will pop up automatically on your Cytoscape instance.
+After a few minutes (based on your data and the steps you have asked for) a _microbetag -_ annotated network will pop up automatically on your Cytoscape instance.

 ![annotated_net](../_static/img/app/annotated_net_no_net.png)